snehil66/IPL_Live_Score_Dashboard/README.md

 1. Real-Time Data Integration:

-      1.1 Integrate live data from the Cricbuzz API to ensure that users receive the most current scores, player stats, and match updates.
+   -Integrate live data from the Cricbuzz API to ensure that users receive the most current scores, player stats, and match updates.

 2. User Engagement: